jcastle0/LLED7910E-Asynchronous-Online-Discourse-Project/README.md

 | Posts Per Student | Between 1.5 and 6.8 | This filter reflects a range from one standard deviation below the sample mean up to the maximum value for this criteria from all the sample topics. |

 Upon applying these filters to the 6,803 topics previously marked as academic, I was left with 2,260 topics made up of 82,730 discussion posts.
 This represents the dataset that is used throughout the project.
 As this project continues to grow, I plan to have other people undertake a process similar to the one described here to see if they arrive at similar numbers in order to strengthen inter-rater reliability.

+### Posting Behaviors by Month

+Examining the use of asynchronous discussions month-by-month, I found that the most active months tend to be the first or second month of the semester.
+However, a lower percentage of posts made in the first month of the semester are in academic discussions.
+This is likely because introductory-style discussions are more active during the first month of a semester.
+However, as the semester goes on, the percentage of overall posts that are a part of academic discussions tends to increase, which suggests that the activity on the discussion forums becomes more focused on engaging with course topics as the semester goes on.
+One other note of interest: in two of the three tears represented in the dataset, March saw both a decrease in post volume and percentage of academic posts overall.
+This could be attributed to spring break, which falls during March at the institution being studied.
+Overall, more analysis is needed to better understand posting behaviors over time.

 ## Characteristics of Academic Asynchronous Discussions